dembasow98/carcheckupmobileapplication/README.md

 ![CarCheckUp Logo](D:\Work\carcheckup\carcheckuplogo.png)

 CarCheckUp is a web application for a UK based company MILENA SOFTWARE: [https://milenasoftware.com/](https://milenasoftware.com/) that provides comprehensive car information and vehicle history reports.
 This application allows users to check the details and history of a vehicle by providing its registration number.
+Here we have bundled the web application into mobile application using flutter.
 ## Features

 - Vehicle Information: Get detailed information about a vehicle, including make, model, year, and fuel type.